Mdjosephe/child-assessment-prediction/README.md

-## Warning for use : need to change path in problem.py
+# Warning for use : need to change path in problem.py

 {(preprocessing_file = imp.load_source('preprocessing',"C:\\Users\\XXXXX\\Desktop\\projet data camp\\submissions\\starting_kit\\preprocessing.py"}

-[see line 13 of the problem.py code]
+[Please see lines 12-15 of the problem.py code]

+# Don't forget to dowload the data :

 # Starting kit for the child assessment prediction RAMP challenge